McLaren Senna: Production

-McLaren Senna GTR
+Senna GTR

 At the 2018 Geneva Motor Show, McLaren unveiled the concept version of the track-only iteration of the Senna dubbed the Senna GTR.
+Although initially planned as the preview of McLaren's entry into the LM GTE class, LM P1-like costs and the performance of the F1 team prompted the company to cancel the GTE program and reveal the car for non-competitive track usage.

 The production Senna GTR unveiled two years later has a different bodywork from the concept, with a different wing setup, toned-down aerodynamics, and utilizes a dual-clutch race transmission for faster gear shifts, a revised suspension system and Pirelli racing slicks in order to make it the fastest non-Formula One vehicle McLaren has ever created for faster lap times.
 The Senna GTR is estimated to produce at least 825 PS from its 4.0 L twin-turbocharged V8 engine and is meant to be faster and more agile than its road-going counterpart.
 On the exterior, the GTR utilizes wider front and rear fenders, a larger front splitter, new wheels and a bigger rear diffuser in order to make the car generate about 2204 lb of downforce.
 The Senna GTR will be limited to only 75 examples.

 In reviewing the future regulations for the World Endurance Championship, the Fédération Internationale de l'Automobile (FIA) identified the Senna GTR as one of several models that fit their vision of a replacement for the Le Mans Prototype class.
 It was also a competitor at the 2019 Goodwood Festival of Speed.